betterzhou/Open_World_ECG_Classification/README.md

 If users need the implemented baselines in our paper, please contact me.

-⭐️ If you find this project beneficial to your study, please give it a star!
+⭐️⭐️⭐️ If you find this project beneficial to your study, please give it a star!

-For research cooperation, please contact shuang.zhou@connect.polyu.hk
+For research cooperation, please contact shuang.zhou  AT  connect.polyu.hk

 ## 3. Citation
 Please kindly cite the paper if you use the code or any resources in this repo: